-In versions 11.5.x and 11.9.x, the sybsystemdb database was required only for servers using two-phase commit transactions.
-Beginning with version 12.0, all servers must have a sybsystemdb database.
+In version 11.9.2, the sybsystemdb database was required only for servers using two-phase commit transactions.
+Starting in version 12.0, all servers must have a sybsystemdb database.
 Adaptive Server uses this database for tracking transactions and during recovery.
 In addition, it is used for applications using two-phase commit and distributed transaction management (DTM).